DevArrowsmith/cruise-ships/readme.md

 ## Introduction

-This project is an exercise in object oriented programming (OOP) & test-driven development (TDD).
+This project is an exercise in object oriented programming (OOP), classes and test-driven development (TDD).
 It is part of the ManchesterCodes syllabus.
 As I progress through the track aims will be revealed and this readme will be updated.

 🐬